Qovery/qovery-client-go/docs/ClusterAdvancedSettings.md

 HasDatabasePostgresqlAllowedCidrs returns a boolean if a field has been set.

-### GetDatabaseMysqlDenyPublicAccess
+### GetDatabaseMysqlDenyAnyAccess

-`func (o *ClusterAdvancedSettings) GetDatabaseMysqlDenyPublicAccess() bool`
+`func (o *ClusterAdvancedSettings) GetDatabaseMysqlDenyAnyAccess() bool`

-GetDatabaseMysqlDenyPublicAccess returns the DatabaseMysqlDenyPublicAccess field if non-nil, zero value otherwise.
+GetDatabaseMysqlDenyAnyAccess returns the DatabaseMysqlDenyAnyAccess field if non-nil, zero value otherwise.

-### GetDatabaseMysqlDenyPublicAccessOk
+### GetDatabaseMysqlDenyAnyAccessOk

-`func (o *ClusterAdvancedSettings) GetDatabaseMysqlDenyPublicAccessOk() (*bool, bool)`
+`func (o *ClusterAdvancedSettings) GetDatabaseMysqlDenyAnyAccessOk() (*bool, bool)`

-GetDatabaseMysqlDenyPublicAccessOk returns a tuple with the DatabaseMysqlDenyPublicAccess field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetDatabaseMysqlDenyAnyAccessOk returns a tuple with the DatabaseMysqlDenyAnyAccess field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDatabaseMysqlDenyPublicAccess
+### SetDatabaseMysqlDenyAnyAccess

-`func (o *ClusterAdvancedSettings) SetDatabaseMysqlDenyPublicAccess(v bool)`
+`func (o *ClusterAdvancedSettings) SetDatabaseMysqlDenyAnyAccess(v bool)`

-SetDatabaseMysqlDenyPublicAccess sets DatabaseMysqlDenyPublicAccess field to given value.
+SetDatabaseMysqlDenyAnyAccess sets DatabaseMysqlDenyAnyAccess field to given value.

-### HasDatabaseMysqlDenyPublicAccess
+### HasDatabaseMysqlDenyAnyAccess

-`func (o *ClusterAdvancedSettings) HasDatabaseMysqlDenyPublicAccess() bool`
+`func (o *ClusterAdvancedSettings) HasDatabaseMysqlDenyAnyAccess() bool`

-HasDatabaseMysqlDenyPublicAccess returns a boolean if a field has been set.
+HasDatabaseMysqlDenyAnyAccess returns a boolean if a field has been set.

 ### GetDatabaseMysqlAllowedCidrs